xiaoyang-sde/knowledge-base/docs/database-system-concepts/02-database-design.md

 ### Superclass and Subclass

-The entity set could include subgroupings of entites that are distinct in some way from other entities in the set.
+The entity set could include subgroupings of entities that are distinct in some way from other entities in the set.
 The attributes and relationship participation of the superclass are inherited by the subclass.
 The ISA relationship is represented by hollow arrows from the subclass to the superclass.

 - Specialization: The refinement from an initial entity set into successive levels of entity subgroupings (from superclass to subclass)
 - Generalization: The synthesization from multiple entity sets into a higher-level entity set on the basis of common features (from subclass to superclass)